fern-api/fern/README.md

 ### 🌿 Documentation

-Fern provides first class support for generating documentation, ranging from [fully featured documentation websites](https://docs.vellum.ai/api-reference/generate) to Postman Collections.
-This allows you to always keep your documentation, API and Postman collections in sync with ease.
+Fern provides first-class support for generating documentation, ranging from [fully featured documentation websites](https://docs.vellum.ai/api-reference/generate) to Postman Collections.
+This allows you to always keep your documentation, API, and Postman collections in sync with ease.

 Generating API documentation is part of our cloud offering.
 If you're interested in trying out this service, [get in touch!](mailto:hey@buildwithfern.com)

 ## Fern and OpenAPI

 We have designed Fern to complement existing OpenAPI toolchains and workflows, rather than replace them.
-We believe OpenAPI does a good job at as a declarative standard for defining APIs, but at times it is too verbose and complex, which reduces the quality of generated code.
+We believe OpenAPI does a good job as a declarative standard for defining APIs, but at times it is too verbose and complex, which reduces the quality of generated code.

 We've built [our own format](https://buildwithfern.com/docs/definition) that we believe to be easier to work with.
 Feel free to use either OpenAPI or the Fern specification - the Fern toolchain is fully compatible with both!